WHAT DO I DO IF MY PET PASSES AWAY AT HOME?

 WHAT IS THE DIFFERENCE BETWEEN A PRIVATE CREMATION AND A COMMUNAL?

 The term "Private Cremation" means that your pet will be kept separate from other pets at all times in our care and the ashes are returned to you in our standard wooden urn.
+We use segregation with fire bricks to create a personal chamber for your pet in the unit.

 The Communal Cremation means that your pet is cremated along with other pets not separated and the ashes will be spread on a beautiful 400 acre privately owned Roseburg Ranch (pictured below)